Horse breeding: History of horse breeding

 Horses were needed for heavy draft and carriage work until replaced by the automobile, truck, and tractor.
 After this time, draft and carriage horse numbers dropped significantly, though light riding horses remained popular for recreational pursuits.
 Draft horses today are used on a few small farms, but today are seen mainly for pulling and plowing competitions rather than farm work.
 Heavy harness horses are now used as an outcross with lighter breeds, such as the Thoroughbred, to produce the modern warmblood breeds popular in sport horse disciplines, particularly at the Olympic level.

-Deciding to breed a horse

-Breeding a horse is an endeavor where the owner, particularly of the mare, will usually need to invest considerable time and money.
-For this reason, a horse owner needs to consider several factors, including: